Thiago099/multi-sql/readme.md

-# run a single query on multiple databases
+# run a queries on multiple databases

 run once: